-New faculty members attend an orientation program provided by the Provost/Vice Chancellor for Academic Affairs through the Koehler Center for Instruction, Innovation, and Engagement prior to the beginning of classes in the fall and spring (as appropriate). https://cte.tcu.edu/resources/new-to-tcu/.
+New faculty members attend an orientation program provided by the Provost/Vice Chancellor for Academic Affairs through the Koehler Center for Instruction, Innovation, and Engagement prior to the beginning of classes in the fall and spring (as appropriate).
+Click here for more information.